-Sai first argues that the TSA violated the Rehabilitation Act, 29 U.S.C. § 794d, and E-FOIA, 5 U.S.C. § 552(a)(3)(B), (C), by failing to release the requested records in a "native, electronic, or § 508 accessible format" and by failing to provide him with a copy of the agency's Vaughn index in a "spreadsheet format" that would permit "basic operations like copying the spreadsheets into Google Spreadsheets."
+Sai first argues that the TSA violated the Rehabilitation Act, 29 U.S.C. § 794d, and E-FOIA, 5 U.S.C. § 552(a)(3)(B), (C), by failing to release the requested records in a "native, electronic, or § 508 accessible format" and by failing to provide a copy of the agency's Vaughn index in a "spreadsheet format" that would permit "basic operations like copying the spreadsheets into Google Spreadsheets."
 Dkt.
 111-2 at 1-2 (emphasis omitted).
-He argues that the format used by the TSA prevented him from accessing "metadata" and "significantly impaired [his] ability to use the documents, distribute the documents to [his] audience in a format that would be accessible to them (which includes other people with disabilities)," and he asserts that the "TSA uses DHS-wide FOIA processing software and methods that take documents that are originally [in a] native electronic [format] . . . and output paper or rasterized PDF[s]."
+Sai argues that the format used by the TSA prevented access to "metadata" and "significantly impaired [Sai's] ability to use the documents, distribute the documents to [Sai's] audience in a format that would be accessible to them (which includes other people with disabilities)," and asserts that the "TSA uses DHS-wide FOIA processing software and methods that take documents that are originally [in a] native electronic [format] . . . and output paper or rasterized PDF[s]."
 Id. at 2-4.
-Finally, Sai maintains that records were not produced in discrete files (which he refers to as an absence of "discretization") and were not produced in a "cogent" order.
+Finally, Sai maintains that records were not produced in discrete files (which Sai refers to as an absence of "discretization") and were not produced in a "cogent" order.
 Id. at 2.
 As explained below, the Court is unpersuaded by these arguments.

 To start, this is not a Rehabilitation Act case.
 The complaint does not invoke the Rehabilitation Act and, indeed, it expressly asserts that "[t]his suit is solely under FOIA and [the Privacy Act]."
 Dkt.
-5 at 2 (Compl. § 5).
-To be sure, Sai filed his complaint before the TSA released any records, and thus he did not know what format the agency would use.
-But he himself posits that the TSA, in general, uses software that does not result in the release of "native" format records, Dkt.
+5 at 2 (Compl. ¶ 5).
+To be sure, Sai filed the complaint before the TSA released any records, and thus Sai did not know what format the agency would use.
+But Sai posits that the TSA, in general, uses software that does not result in the release of "native" format records, Dkt.
 111-2 at 4, and, more importantly, despite filing multiple motions for leave to amend, see Dkt.
 9; Dkt.
-21, he has never sought to amend his complaint to assert a claim under the Rehabilitation Act.
+21, Sai has never sought to amend the complaint to assert a claim under the Rehabilitation Act.
 Although pro se litigants are entitled to some leeway, they must comply with the Federal Rules of Civil Procedure, Jarrell v.
 Tisch, 656 F. Supp.
 237, 239 (D.D.C.
-1987), and a plaintiff-even a pro se plaintiff-may not amend her complaint by raising an issue for the first time in a brief in opposition to a motion for summary judgment, see Manna v.
+1987), and a plaintiff-even a pro se plaintiff-may not amend the complaint by raising an issue for the first time in a brief in opposition to a motion for summary judgment, see Manna v.
 U.S. Dep't of Justice, 106 F. Supp.
 3d 16, 19 (D.D.C.
 2015) ("[A plaintiff] cannot expand the scope of this litigation by merely referring to other requests in his opposition to Defendants' motion."); Wright v.
 U.S. Dep't Justice, 121 F. Supp.
 3d 171, 183 n.7 (D.D.C.
 2015) ("[I]t is inappropriate for a Court to consider new claims raised for the first time in a brief in opposition to a motion for summary judgment."); Arbitraje Casa de Cambio, S.A. de C.V. v.
 U.S. Postal Serv., 297 F. Supp.
 2d 165, 170 (D.D.C.
-2003) ("It is axiomatic that a complaint may not be amended by the briefs in opposition . . . ." (citation omitted)).
-Because Sai has not alleged a claim under the Rehabilitation Act, or, more precisely, a claim under the Administrative Procedure Act, see Sai, 149 F. Supp.
-3d at 112-15 (concluding that a § 504 claim for injunctive relief and, by implication, a § 508 claim, is properly brought under the APA), his first argument fails as a matter of law.
+2003) ("It is axiomatic that a complaint may not be amended by the briefs in opposition " (citation omitted)).
+Because Sai has not alleged a claim under the Rehabilitation Act, Sai's first argument fails as a matter of law.